 Second, many of the PJM states have mandatory renewable portfolio standards that must be met by a certain year, with or without the assistance of the capacity market.
 New Jersey’s policy, for example, requires that 50 percent of electricity comes from renewables by 2030, of which 3,500 MW must come from offshore wind.
 Therefore, to the extent that renewables do rely on capacity revenues, the MOPR could drive up renewable energy credit prices.

 Costs for offshore wind procurement may be most impacted by the MOPR.
 Unlike onshore wind or solar, offshore wind projects may rely more heavily on capacity markets because offshore wind has greater potential to earn higher capacity revenues relative to onshore wind (due to their peak coincident availability and capacity factors), and offshore wind has a much higher MOPR that will almost certainly prevent them from clearing the market.
-Since New Jersey is conducting competitive solicitations for offshore wind renewable energy credits, the absence of capacity market revenues for these new projects could significantly drive up the bids in the competitive solicitations needed to make these projects viable.
-Generally speaking, these projects will likely still get built (if states remain committed), but probably for a much higher price.
+New Jersey’s competitive solicitations for offshore wind renewable energy credits include energy and capacity, and any revenues that these projects earn in wholesale markets are required to be returned to ratepayers.
+Thus, if offshore wind projects are unable to clear and earn revenues in the capacity market, then the costs to ratepayers of procuring these projects would increase.
+If states remain committed, these projects will likely still get built–but for a much higher price .

 The Bigger Concern: Impacts to Nuclear